Haoran-Horace-Zhu/Haoran-Horace-Zhu.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-My research lies on the interface of algebra, combinatorics, and mathematical physics with computational leanings.
-The motivations come from these topics and their applications in the fields of conformal field theory, quantum physics, and computer science.
+I am a PhD student in Mathematics at Nanyang Technological University, working under the supervision of Professor Gary Greaves.
+My research lies at the interface of combinatorics, probability theory, and mathematical physics.

+In particular, I am interested in spectral gap problems for Cayley graphs, with applications to random walks and Markov chains, as well as related aspects of the representation theory of symmetric groups.
+I am also interested in variants of the Schur process studied via vertex operators.

-Potential Collaborations: If you are interested in related topics, feel free to get in touch!
+Please feel free to get in touch if you are interested in related topics or potential collaborations.